Skip to content

 Is it against the law to offer a potential employee an unpaid work trial period?

 It is not against the law to offer a potential employee an unpaid work trial period.
-However, you may be required to pay at least the minimum wage if the trial period of work is deemed unreasonable for a trial period of work.
-This could be, for example, due to the length of the trial or the tasks you require the person to carry out.
+However, you may be required to pay at least the National Minimum Wage if the trial period of work is deemed unreasonable for a trial period of work.

 What is the length of an unpaid trial period of work?

 There is no specified length for an unpaid trial period of work.
 However, as an employer, you should ensure it is no longer than you need to reasonably assess the potential employee’s ability to perform the role.
-Generally speaking, any trial period over a day requires you to pay minimum wage.
+Generally speaking, any trial period over a few hours may mean you need to pay the National Minimum Wage.

 Register for our free webinars